fq-qiu/linux_config/README.md

 ## File Stucture

+    +-- bin_tools: some tools in binary source for x86_64
+       +-- gh-md-toc:
     +-- config_sh: some configure files.
 For more deatils, to to seen some files, the precess only call to the one +-- ackrc: ack configure
        +-- bach_history